Unix, C, and C++

 a decimal floating-point number is encountered, the conversion is finished.

-No errors are possible.
+No errors are detected or reported..

 int strtol(char * s, char * * end, int base)